TomasVotruba/tomasvotruba.com/source/_posts/2020/2020-02-03-how-to-run-rector-and-phpstan-on-huge-project-in-3-seconds-with-phpstorm.md

 ## How to Use It?

-Pick the directory you want a process in the file tree.
+Pick the directory you want to process in the file tree.

 Run action.